margols/330-PLP/README.md

 Will store the output in ans, printing it out to the terminal as well

 ```
--Adding ints and strings
+- Adding ints and strings
     - When adding strings an ints, the output is converted to a string
     ```cadence
     f="5" + 6 ;
     disp(f)
     Output: "56" ```

--CODE EXAMPLE FOR SUBTRACTION
+- CODE EXAMPLE FOR SUBTRACTION
 ``` cadence
 z=5;
 x=56;